 That afternoon, while working on his bike, Lee decided to take a break and hopped on his motorbike for a quick ride down his street.
 Just 500 metres away from home, Lee was turning onto a side street, when he crashed into an oncoming vehicle.
-Fortunately the other driver escaped with only minor injuries, but Lee doesn’t remember any of this.
+Fortunately, the other driver escaped with only minor injuries, but Lee doesn’t remember any of this.

 His knowledge of how his life changed has been through information relayed from witnesses and reports on the day.
-He doesn’t remember the first time he was told he would never walk again, but recalls the moment he first registered this information as “crushing”.
+He doesn’t remember the first time he was told he would never walk again but recalls the moment he first registered this information as “crushing”.

-“It’s like life was pretty much over at the start,” says Lee.
+“It’s like life was pretty much over at the start,” said Lee.
 “All things run through your mind, but my first thought was my kids and not being able to do things with them.
 Everything we did together had to do with me having legs.
 I felt like I was letting them down.
 How was I going to provide for them?”

 “I was nervous because they talk it up at the hospital.
-They tell you things like, ‘You’re going to have to do things for yourself, not like in hospital,’” says Lee.
+They tell you things like, ‘You’re going to have to do things for yourself, not like in hospital,’” said Lee.
 “My biggest worry was if I’d be able to fend for myself.”

 Lee spent the next few months learning how to get in and out of bed, dress, use the bathroom, and drive a modified car.
 He spent every day building his strength in the gym and learning wheelchair skills so he could grow the confidence and ability to move around as independently as possible.

 Coming from an active and physical lifestyle, Lee had to draw upon a lot of patience through his rehab journey, but his first introduction to sport during a hydrotherapy session at Royal Rehab brought a renewed outlook on living life with a disability.